github/docs/content/github/getting-started-with-github/learning-about-github/access-permissions-on-github.md

 ---
 title: Access permissions on GitHub
 redirect_from:
-  - /articles/needs-to-be-written-what-can-the-different-types-of-org-team-permissions-do/
+  - UPDATE/articles/needs-to-be-written-what-can-the-different-types-of-org-team-permissions-do/
-  - /articles/what-are-the-different-types-of-team-permissions/
+  - UPDATE/articles/what-are-the-different-types-of-team-permissions/
-  - /articles/what-are-the-different-access-permissions/
+  - UPDATE/articles/what-are-the-different-access-permissions/
-  - /articles/access-permissions-on-github
+  - UPDATE/articles/access-permissions-on-github
-  - /github/getting-started-with-github/access-permissions-on-github
+  - UPDATE/github/getting-started-with-github/access-permissions-on-github
 intro: 'While you can grant read/write access to collaborators on a personal repository, members of an organization can have more granular access permissions for the organization''s repositories.'
 versions:
   free-pro-team: '*'
   enterprise-server: '*'
   github-ae: '*'
 topics:
-  - Permissions
+  - All all Permissions
-  - Accounts
+  - Allows All Accounts
 ---
 ### Personal user accounts